-Stephen Langan and Ellen Chislett, Directors of the Company, are also Directors of Intertrust SPV Services Limited, who provide ongoing administrative services to the Company on normal commercial terms.
+Ellen Chislett, Director of the Company, is also a Director of Intertrust SPV Services Limited.
+Emma Laffoley, Director of the Company, is also an alternate Director of Intertrust SPV Services Limited.
+Intertrust SPV Services Limited provide ongoing administrative services to the Company on normal commercial terms.

 The Company pays a corporate services fee to Intertrust SPV Services Limited in connection with its provision of corporate management and share trustee services.
-This amounted to an expense of £21,000 for the year ended 31 December 2019 (2018: £19,000).
-Of these fees, £5,000 relates to the provision of Directors (2018: £6,000).
+This amounted to an expense of £22,000 for the year ended 31 December 2020 (2019: £21,000).
+Of these fees, £5,000 relates to the provision of Directors (2019: £5,000).